These 45 specific, actionable, and goal-oriented productive things to do in your spare time will help you with personal growth.

 Ryan and I have been meditating now every night for nearly a month and find it grounding.
 We personally like the Balance app, which guides us on a 10-minute meditation each day.
 That way, we’re following a structured plan without wondering what to do and what to think!

-45. Create a Daily or Weekly Ritual
+44. Begin a Daily Ritual

 Every night before bed, one of us usually makes a comment about how we look forward to it already, and we mean it.
 It’s time set aside just for the two of us without distraction.

+If you have any questions or feedback, share away in the comments below.
 In what ways can you add more productivity to enhance your life, 1% at a time?
 That wasn’t a rhetorical question, so let us know in the comments!

 Hey we're Ryan and Alex